-Elena Vazquez is a Ph.D. student and teaching assistant at the Stuckeman Center for Design Computation at Penn State University.
-Elena holds an MS Architecture degree from Penn State, completed with the support of a Fulbright scholarship.
+Elena Vazquez is a Ph.D. student and teaching assistant at the Stuckeman Center for Design Computation at Penn State.
+She holds an M.S.
+Architecture degree from Penn State, completed with the support of a Fulbright scholarship.
 Her research focuses on material computation, digital fabrication, generative design and smart materials.

-Before coming to Penn State, she obtained her professional degree in Architecture from the Universidad Nacional de Asuncion.
+Before coming to Penn State, Vasquez obtained her professional degree in architecture from the Universidad Nacional de Asuncion.
 She worked as an architect in several architecture firms in Paraguay and was the associate architect in the detail design and construction supervision of several housing projects.